lovejansson/yummy-restaurant/README.md

 ## How it works

-The program is written in Vanilla Javascript using the work-in-progress 'pim-art' library.
+The program is written in Vanilla Javascript using the work-in-progress [pimart](https://github.com/lovejansson/pimart) library.
 Down below is an overview of the core systems that make up the scene.

 ### State classes for lifecycle and actions